 Share with other gardeners, and maintain photo galleries to share with your friends.
 Learn from others in habitat zones similar to your own.

 Oh yes, I love this.
-I didn't plant it to mill into flour but mainly, because I was curious and I like shiny bright multi-colored things.
+I didn't plant it only to mill into flour but also, because I am curious and I like shiny bright multi-colored things.
 And this corn has not disappointed!
-Every single cob looks different, with varying degrees of color and hue.

 I have a TON of these beautiful pepperoncinis coming on.
 I bought them from Burpee on a whim and they are growing into beautiful three-foot-tall pepper bushes just LOADED with peppers.